thoth-tech/documentation/docs/OnTrack/Staff Grant Extension/DESIGN.md

 - **Expected Outcome:** The system displays an error message, no extension record is created, and the form remains accessible for correction.

-### Test Case 3: Unauthorized Access
+### Test Case 3: Unauthorised Access

-- **Description:** Verify that unauthorized users cannot access the "Grant Extension" functionality.
+- **Description:** Verify that unauthorised users cannot access the "Grant Extension" functionality.
 - **Steps:**
   1. Attempt to access the "Grant Extension" functionality without proper authentication.
 - **Expected Outcome:** The system denies access and displays an appropriate error message.